 All new businesses need to keep overhead costs low to survive, and sports facility-based businesses are no exception.

-The most significant overhead cost that sports facilities typically have is their monthly rent.
-Obviously, your property is a huge investment; it has to be big enough for sports teams to practice, which often requires thousands of square feet.
+The most significant overhead cost that sports facilities typically have is their monthly rent expenses.
+Obviously, your property is a huge investment.
+It has to be big enough for sports teams to practice, which often requires thousands of square feet.

 Unfortunately, I’ve come across several businesses that are paying far more than they should on rent each month.
 Below are some points to consider before you find yourself locked into a lease that might end up putting you out of business.